malfly/AutoWMM/cran-comments.md

 ## Submission summary

-This is the first submission of mypackage to CRAN.
+This is the second submission of mypackage to CRAN.
+I have now updated ATLAS tests failed.

 ## R CMD check results